Deadline is, Saturday, August 10th (11:59pm PT) for:

 Committee Meetings

 The following committees are scheduled to meet.
-Please contact the moderator by May 5 th if you wish to have time on the agenda for a short presentation.
+Please contact the moderator by Friday August 9th if you wish to have time on the agenda for a short presentation.

 Day/Time